kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes/Adding Navi Callout CSS to Your Vault.md

 ## Details

-You can place the links you want Navi to generate inside a `[!navigation]` callout block — which Obsidian can style with CSS.
+You can place the links you want Navi to generate inside a `[!navigation]` callout block (like the one above the title here) which Obsidian can style with CSS.
 To help you make it stand out, a ready-to-use CSS snippet is included in this package.

-You’ll find it in the package folder after installing or downloading the repo:
+You’ll you can find the snippet in:

 ```
-/css/obsidianavi-callout.css
+/obsidianavi_sample_vault/.obsidian/snippets/obsidianavi-callout.css
 ```

+You can either download it from the repository, or copy it from the sample vault located in your `/Documents` folder after you run `obsidianavi` in your terminal to initialize it.

 ### 💡 How to use it in Obsidian